ga-wdi-lessons/porting-sinatra-to-rails/readme.md

 $ rails new tunr -d postgresql
 ```

-> the reason we pass in the `-d` flag with and argument of `postgresql`.
-Is we want to specify that the database layer of our application to be postgresql instead of the default sqlite3.
+> We pass in the `-d` flag with an argument of `postgresql` because we want to specify  the database management system of our application to be postgresql instead of the default sqlite3.
 Postgres is just a bit more robust and is the DBMS we've been using.

 You can see already there are many folders and files generated from just that one command.